 - Objects in the collection may not be touched, nor may the furniture be sat upon.

 - Only Museum personnel may move objects in the Museum’s collection.

 - Smoking is prohibited.

-- Decoration and styling of the Museum is allowed only under the direct supervision of the staff.
+- Decoration/styling of the Museum is allowed only under the direct supervision of the staff and requires prior approval.

-- Large decorations (floral arches, free-standing chuppas, etc.) are subject to an additional fee, at the discretion of the Executive Committee.
+- Large decorations (floral arches, free-standing chuppahs, etc.) are subject to an additional fee, at the discretion of the Executive Director.

 - All decorations must be removed from the Museum at the end of the event.

 - Fires in the fireplaces are not permitted.